treeverse/lakeFS/docs/integrations/glue_metastore.md

 lakectl commit lakefs://catalogs/main -m "trigger first export hook"
 ```

-After the action finishes running we can see the result in the action logs.
+Once the action has completed its execution, you can review the results in the action logs.

 ![Hooks log result in lakeFS UI]({{ site.baseurl }}/assets/img/glue_export_hook_result_log.png)